krathalan/apparmor-profiles/README.md

 You may need to add local changes to allow `mutt` to access your configuration files, if there are symlinks to somewhere other than inside `~/.config/mutt/`.

 This profile only has support for `micro` and `nano` for composing emails.
 Pull requests are welcome for other editors.

+### nginx
+You will need to add local changes to allow `nginx` to access your hosted files (e.g. `index.html`, etc.).

+This profile assumes you are running `nginx` as an unpriveleged user via systemd: https://wiki.archlinux.org/index.php/Nginx#Running_unprivileged_using_systemd

 ### pash
 You may need to add local changes to allow `pash` to access your password files and GNUPG files if they're somehwere other than `~/.local/share/pash/` and `~/.gnupg/` respectively.